allisoncarlisle14/ATMExercise/README.md

 #### How to Run:

-You should be able to run the index.html file in a browser to 'use' the ATM.
+You should be able to run the index.html file on a local 8080 server.

 #### Support: